 Matthieu Paley is an intrepid explorer and an award winning photographer.
-He says he has been working alongside Ismailis in Northern Pakistan, Afghanistan and Tajikistan for several years now.
-He says these regions are his favorite places in the world.
+He says he has been working alongside Ismailis in Northern Pakistan, Afghanistan and Tajikistan for several years now, adding that these regions are his favorite places in the world.
 Simerg is deeply indebted to him for sending us a collection of his photos for publication on this Web site.
 His newest piece published in National Geographic on October 24, 2016 can be read by clicking This Remote Pakistani Village Is Nothing Like You’d Expect by Matthieu Paley

 “HAPPY ISMAILI PEOPLE”